a-curious-coder/mri-deep-learning/README.md

 ## Setup

-Create an [AWS](https://aws.amazon.com) account, create a user profile through IAM and create a storage bucket through S3.
-Upload your MRI data to the bucket and change the load_data function according to your bucket name and directories to file(s)

-Create and initialise virtual environment
+Open a terminal in this project's working directory and create a virtual environment

 ```bash
 # Create virtual environment